 - (1) Alcohol test results of 0.04 or greater or a positive drug test.
-Upon notice from the employee, the University will consider that he/she exercises his/her one right of refusal under the Agreement and continues on the list pursuant to the terms of the Agreement. - (2) Alcohol test results of less than 0.04.
+Upon notice from the employee, the University will consider that the employee exercises the employee's one right of refusal under the Agreement and continues on the list pursuant to the terms of the Agreement. - (2) Alcohol test results of less than 0.04.
 The University will require that the employee take a return-to-duty test.
 If the test is negative, the person will be recalled.
-If the alcohol test is positive, the employee will notify the university that he/she is exercising his/her one right of refusal under the Agreement and will continue on the layoff recall list pursuant to the terms of the Agreement.
+If the alcohol test is positive, the employee will notify the university that the employee is exercising the employee's one right of refusal under the Agreement and will continue on the layoff recall list pursuant to the terms of the Agreement.